jump-dev/Convex.jl/README.md

 z = 4 * x + y
 z_1 = z[1]
 ```
-CVX.jl allows the values of the expressions to be evaluated directly.
+Convex.jl allows the values of the expressions to be evaluated directly.
 ```
 x = Variable()
 y = Variable()